How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 Final Thoughts: Getting Around Niagara Falls with Kids

-Between walkable paths, the Incline Railway, and the WEGO bus system, it’s incredibly easy to get around Niagara Falls with kids—even with a stroller.
+Between the walkable paths, the Incline Railway, and the WEGO bus system, it’s very easy to get around Niagara Falls with kids, even with a stroller.

 Planning a family vacation soon?
 Grab my free family vacation packing list printable to make packing for your next trip a breeze!